 Because depression and substance use disorders are such a dangerous pairing, it’s natural to wonder if it’s possible to attend rehab while depressed.

 The short answer is yes, you can go to rehab for substance use disorder even if you have depression.
 At a quality rehab center, the staff will be well-versed in treating patients who suffer from multiple disorders.
-With their help, you’ll be able to design a treatment plan that works to eliminate both afflictions and puts you on the path to recovery.
+With their help, you’ll be able to design a treatment plan that eliminates both afflictions and puts you on the path to recovery.

 How Co-Occurring Disorders Can Affect Treatment